 The original article was first published on The Star Online.
 Read the full article here.

-- 1-2 tsp chilli powder, or to taste
+- 6 tbsp palm sugar, or to taste

 - 1 tsp sesame oil